-Hacho Miso (八丁味噌) is traditionally made of 100% soybeans (no grains, like rice and wheat, are added).
-It is a darker, more reddish brown than miso made with rice (kome miso 米味噌).
+Hatcho Miso (八丁味噌) is traditionally made of 100% soybeans (no grains, like rice, barley, or wheat).
+It is darker, reddish-brown, and denser than miso made with rice (kome miso 米味噌).

-How does hacho miso taste like?
-Compared to other kinds of miso, it is less sweet and has a really intense, bold flavor with good umami.
-Because of its rich flavor, you only need a smaller amount of hacho miso when mixing it to make soup, sauce or broth.
+Compared to other miso, it is less sweet and has an intense, bold flavor with good umami.
+Because of its rich flavor, you only need a small amount in soup, sauce, noodle soup broth, and hot pot broth.

 Recipes Using Hatcho Miso

 Where To Buy

 You can find it at Japanese or Asian grocery stores, Whole Foods, or health food stores.
 Eden Foods, a U.S.-based food company, produces its miso.

 Since miso is a fermented food, you can keep it for a while.
 Once opened, store it in the refrigerator.
 It doesn’t spoil due to its high salt content; the color darkens over time, especially in warm environments.
 That is normal, as it’s a fermented food product, and it doesn’t mean it has gone off.